This article lists free compressor VST plugins. For more categories, return to Free VST Plugins.

 Inspired by the classic LA-2A limiting amplifier, BPB Dirty LA lets you quickly dial in the desired compression settings.
 Most of the work is done with the Peak Reduction knob.
 Once you’re happy with the compression setting, adjust the Mix knob for easy parallel compression.

 We also included a Dirt algorithm that simulates the analog saturation of vintage limiting amplifiers.
 Use it to enhance drums, vocals, and synths that lack character.

 TLS 1295 LEA is a freeware compressor plugin inspired by the LA-2A limiting amplifier.
 Developed by Tin Brook Tales, the effect was recently updated with a 64-bit VST plugin version for Windows.

 TLS 1295 LEA lets the user fine-tune the attack time and the time constant, making the compressor capable of processing a wide range of audio material.
 The plugin handles drums and percussion really well, but you can slow it down, too.
-With relaxed settings, TLS 1295 LEA is excellent for adding grit and presence to vocal recordings.
+With relaxed settings, TLS 1295 LEA adds grit and presence to vocal recordings.

-Keep in mind that TLS 1295 LEA is compatible with digital audio workstations on Windows and Linux only.
+Remember that TLS 1295 LEA is only compatible with digital audio workstations on Windows and Linux.